igorOsantana/UTFPR_oficina_integracao_2_API/README.md

 1. Open a terminal.
 2. Clone this repository to your local machine.
 3. Navigate to the project directory.
+4. Create a `.env` file in the root directory of the project.
+Use the `.env.example` file as a template to fill in the required environment variables.
+Make sure to set appropriate values for variables like `PORT`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, etc.
-4. Run the following command to build and start the Docker containers:
+5. Run the following command to build and start the Docker containers:

    ```bash
    docker-compose up -d --build